-While Windows 10 is running fine without any issues, it’s not remembering my Wi-Fi password for some unknown reasons.
+While Windows 10 is running fine without any issues, it does not remember my Wi-Fi password for some unknown reasons.
 Windows 10 asks me to enter the Wi-Fi password each time after I restart Windows 10 after installing an update or installing a program that requires a reboot.

-If you’re also experiencing the same issue on a Windows 10 PC, you can use the following troubleshooting methods to fix the issue.
+If you’re also experiencing the same issue on a Windows 10 PC, you can use the following troubleshooting methods to fix the problem.

 Method 1 of 2

 Forget the Wi-Fi network and connect again

 Step 1: Go to Settings > Network & Internet > Wi-Fi page.

 Step 2: Click Manage known networks link to view all previously connected Wi-Fi connections.